V-Sekai/manuals/decisions/20241014-xr-interface-for-rigging.md

 5. **Intuitive Constraint Adjustment**:

    - For rotational constraints, a 3D gizmo will appear, allowing users to manipulate the angle directly within the VR space.
+   - Twist constraints will be adjusted using a 2d disk arc interface where permissible rotation areas are defined by the user.
    - Swing constraints will be adjusted using a spherical interface where permissible rotation areas are defined by the user.

 6. **Feedback and Precision**: